-Alternatively, the guides can be viewed on a tablet computer such as an iPad or Galaxy Tab, on a computer screen or on an e-reader.
-Use of a screen without additional measures will of course have an effect on your night vision.
+CSOG guides are best used on a tablet.
+Use of such a a screen without additional measures will of course have an effect on your night vision.
 Therefor, tablets or computer screens must be dimmed as much as possible.
 In addition, a red screen cover, as dark as you can get it, should be used.
-Plenty are available on the web.

 There are no CSOG specific starcharts.
 That does not mean CSOG is GOTO-telescope-only:

 Starcharts are not included because the starchart you already own will be all you need.

 For all of the objects in the observing guides the celestial coordinates are included.
 This allows you to easily plot an object's exact location on your starchart, even when the object is not mentioned on the chart.
 After you make the starhop and have the telescope pointed to the area where the object is, the DSS image will aid in locating the exact position.